There Is Nothing Left to Lose: Background

+Title and artwork

 The title emerged to Grohl as he talked to a friend "about when you experience these emotions after you've been through a long, difficult period and you finally give into this feeling that, quite simply, there is nothing left to lose.
 It can seem... positive, desperate and reckless."
 The frontman also said that it represented the band's mood during production: "we just wrote off and played like all bets were off.
 No one was forcing us to be there, so it had to be fun—and the songs had to be the best we could possibly come up with at the time."

+The cover art features the band's initials on the back of Grohl's neck.

 Release and promotion

 After the album was ready, the band signed with RCA Records to distribute the album.
 For promotion, the label focused on "getting the Foo Fighters brand out there", setting up the band's official website, and arranging appearances on broadcast television and events such as the Gravity Games.
 There Is Nothing Left to Lose was released in an Enhanced CD featuring the music video for the first single, "Learn to Fly", along with song lyrics and photographs.

 While the album was recorded as a three-piece, Grohl decided that he still needed a second guitarist for the live performances.
 After open auditions in which 35 musicians were tested, the band hired Chris Shiflett, whom Grohl considered the best guitarist and singer who auditioned, and "he fit in with the rest of us so well", particularly for his background in punk rock bands.
 In September 1999, the band performed club dates in New York and Los Angeles, to both showcase the new songs and test Shiflett's performance with the group.
 The There Is Nothing Left To Lose tour started in 2000.
 The North American leg was overlapped with the Red Hot Chili Peppers' Californication Tour.

 Early pressings of the disc included a temporary tattoo, similar to the one featured on the album cover.
-The album was also re-released in 2001 in Australia as a two-CD edition which offers a second VCD disc of four videos and one bonus track, "Fraternity."
+The album was also re-released in 2001 in Australia as a two-CD edition which offers a second VCD disc of four videos and one bonus track, "Fraternity".
+This version also came with a special release album cover.
+The cover featured Australian Olympic swimmer, Michael Klim, with the aforementioned temporary tattoo on his shoulder.